 As a side note, stocked fish have a lot more junk in their stomach than wild ones.
 Freshly stocked fish are doing more sampling down there than wild trout.

-All trout sample things in the drift, trying to determine if they’re edible.
+All trout sample things in the drift, trying to determine if stuff is edible.
 You can watch videos of trout doing this: they pick something up, decide it’s not food and spit it out in a fraction of a second.
 Strike detection, therefore, is probably more important than pattern, right?
 And if you can get a trout to be curious enough to eat your fly, you have to set the hook before they drop it.

 When trout aren’t biting, I’d rather change my approach than change the fly.
 In between casts, I’m better off stepping to the side and modifying the angle of delivery, adding weight, lengthening my tippet or moving on to target a different water type.
 The way I show the flies to the fish is what matters most.